KINDERGARTEN

 Graphic Organizers - T-charts, Venn diagrams, Lists, Wheels, Pre-Writing Hamburger (1st Grade Paragraph Writing), Sequencing Charts, etc.

-Classroom Library – One book goes home in plastic bag.
+Classroom Library/Book in a Bag – One book goes home in plastic bag.
 This book caters to students interests.
 3 or more fiction and non-fiction books will go in students' book bins for silent reading, the read to self daily, and reading stamina.

 Writing

-Sauganash School uses the Lucy Calkins Writing Method as well as the Zaner Blozer Handwriting Method.
+Sauganash School uses the Lucy Calkins Writing Method.

 Students will work on all 3 kinds of writing: